Charged Higgs observability in the single top production channel at LHC: Introduction

 The charged Higgs mass window cut is applied in a specific region where a maximum signal significance is achieved which approaches to its best value of 32$\%$.
-This requirement significantly reduces background events e.g., the QCD jets are constrainted due to jets-quark matching, eventhough from generation of million of events, few events could not survive.
+This requirement significantly reduces background events e.g., the QCD jets are constrained due to jets-quark matching, even hough from generation of million of events, few events could not survive.
 Now at the end we need to demonstrate the results validity in the MSSM parameter space by presenting all previous experimental constraints, 5$\sigma$ discovery contours and exclusion curves at 95$\%$ confidence level.
 These results are obtained by scanning the chosen charged Higgs mass points and tan$\beta$ values.
-On the basis of effeciencies obtained in Tab.\ref{signalcuts} and Tab.\ref{backgroundcuts}, the phase space exclusion limits are obtained at the 95$\%$ confidence level using a TLimit class implemented in ROOT\cite{root} package.
-These results are shown in Figs. \ref{95cl} and \ref{5sigma} incorporating previously excluded phase space areas by LEP, Tevatron and LHC data at 8 TeV. \\
+On the basis of efficiencies obtained in Table~\ref{signalcuts} and Table~\ref{backgroundcuts}, the phase space exclusion limits are obtained at the 95$\%$ confidence level using a TLimit class implemented in ROOT \cite{root} package.
+These results are shown in Figures~\ref{95cl} and \ref{5sigma} incorporating previously excluded phase space areas by LEP, Tevatron and LHC data at 8 TeV. \\